Frequently Asked Questions

 This can be difficult for anyone - whether you are someone with refugee status, or a student, or a local who has lived here for many years.
 Lots of people have very few friends and family here - or they only have a limited group of people they see.

 We give people the opportunity to get to know new people who they wouldn’t normally meet.
-We do this by matching Londoners one-to-one with people seeking asylum or with refugee status.
-After being introduced, you both meet up regularly and get to know each other in a normal way – exploring the city, going for a walk in the park, or just having a cup of tea in a café.
-This is an equal partnership and is a chance to share your everyday life with someone new.
+We do this by arranging meet-ups and get-togethers between Londoners and people seeking asylum or with refugee status.
+You can come along to things we have going on throughout the week, to meet new people.
+Apart from the opportunity to socialise all together, everyone is free to swap contact details and to meet up independently of Refugee Connection – exploring the city, going for a walk in the park, or just having a cup of tea in a café as and when you like.

 We are an independent organisation – we are not part of the Home Office or the NHS or any other social support services.